 Preeti Upadhyay, MBBS, MPH, DIPPM Instructor in Anesthesia Clinical Research Fellow

 Preeti completed her residency in Internal Medicine at Kathmandu University before shifting her focus to pursue a career in global health.
-Preeti has a Masters of Public Health (MPH) from the University of Sydney and is now pursuing a Masters in Global Project Management (MGPM) from Torrens University to add leadership and management frameworks to her repertoire.
+Preeti has a Masters of Public Health from the University of Sydney and a Diploma in Global Project Management from Torrens University with an emphasis on leadership and management.
 She joined Dr. Subramaniam’s lab in July 2019 as a Clinical Research Fellow where she executed study design & implementation, data analysis, and project management for mind-body intervention (MBI) research.
 Her work in these trials has resulted in multiple publications in reputed peer-reviewed journals along with articles in the Harvard Health Blog.
 Her current research focuses on the impact of MBI on various clinical populations (e.g.: Long Covid & Parkinson's Disease).
 She aspires to eventually impact policy changes to address disparities in access to holistic healthcare.

 Tanvi Khera, MD Clinical Research Fellow

 Dr. Khera trained in Anesthesiology and Critical care from Government Medical College, Chandigarh, India and joined the team as a Post Doctoral clinical research fellow in July 2019.
 She works on research projects that seek to establish the cause-and-effect relationship between the post-operative state and cognitive dysfunction.
 Her research interests include improving perioperative patient outcomes, pain management, and developing safe anesthesia practices.